 Hi!
 Thanks very much for allowing us to help you during your home buying experience.
 I’m grateful for the opportunity to provide you with information about home inspections and help you choose a home inspection company.

-This information has been collected and arrived at by talking to buyers – sellers –real estate agents and inspectors from across North America.
+This information has been collected and arrived at by talking to buyers, sellers, real estate agents, and inspectors from across North America.
 One of the main things that I’ve learned is that home inspections are the subject of much confusion.
 In fact, people have so many misconceptions about home inspections that I decided to offer this consumer education message so when you select a home inspection company, you can make an informed intelligent decision.

 In just a moment, I’ll share with you seven costly misconceptions about home inspections.
-Also I am putting together some other secrets that I have learned about to help you in your home search and to help you avoid buying a home with problems that could cost you a money to repair if you aren’t aware of them.
+Also, I am putting together some other secrets that I have learned about to help you in your home search and to help you avoid buying a home with problems that could cost you money to repair if you aren’t aware of them.

 No. Waiting until the last minute to get your home inspection leaves you in a position of not having the information that you need to make an informed decision.
-Also your contract will likely have specific dates in it that if you don’t respond in a timely manner then you will loose the opportunity to cancel your contract on a house and still receive your earnest money back.
+Also, your contract will likely have specific dates in it that if you don’t respond in a timely manner then you will lose the opportunity to cancel your contract on a house and still receive your earnest money back.

 One of the problems is that if the home inspection turns up something significant then a specialist is generally required to help you understand the depth of the problem.

 Inspectors are like general practitioners – they give the home a physical examination, looking for symptoms of problems.
 If they see an indication of a problem, they will recommend you have it checked out further by a specialist, one that can determine the specific cause of the problem and recommend any necessary corrections.
 This is similar to a doctor suggesting you see a specialist if he discovered a problem during a physical.
-For instance if the doctor discovered a skin problem he may refer you to a dermatologist.
+For instance, if the doctor discovered a skin problem he may refer you to a dermatologist.

 You need to schedule the inspection as quickly as possible and have it done as soon as possible.
 There are a couple of other things that will help with this that I will mention in a later section.